- Utility Billing

 - Plastic drink bottles, jugs and containers (must be stamped 1, 2 or 5 (lids can be loosely attached)

 - Product bottles; shampoo, detergent, etc.. (must be rinsed clean)

 - Glass containers used in food and beverage packaging

 - Ceramics (dishes, drinking glasses and vases)

-Other items that are not accepted: adult and baby diapers, carpet or rugs, tile, fabric, clothing, shoes and yard waste (soil, limb, grass clippings, etc.).
+- Other items not accepted: Adult and baby diapers, carpet or rugs, tile, fabric, clothing, shoes and yard waste (soil, limb, grass clippings, etc..).

 Visit the Custer Road Transfer Station